 Disney Plus is now on the streaming scene, coming with a whole host of televised content - both old and fresh.

 We’ve taken a magnifying glass to all the programmes on Disney+, and selected some of the best ones available to give you a new show to binge.
 If you’d prefer a one-off film, then take a look at our picks of the best movies on Disney+.
-Or if you're not in the states, then see how to watch Disney+ from the UK.
+Or if you want to see what other upcoming shows are on the way, take a look at the best shows coming to Disney+ UK.

 Let’s be honest - this is what most people have come to Disney+ for in the first place.
 The Mandalorian is a live-action Star Wars spin-off by Jon Favreau.
 If you’d like to see a Western take on the biggest space franchise out there - and watch one of the cutest side-characters ever (no spoilers) - then this is one to watch.